liminalfun/JS30/readme.md

 Learned about binding functions in event listeners and got more practice with using things like console.log(this.value, this.name), and array methods like .map(), .filter(), and .find() !

+### 24 – Stick Nav

+Learned about how to calculate offsets.
+Also transform for CSS animation.

+### 25 – Event Capture, Propogation, Bubbling, and Once

+Bubbling is the concept where the browser will figure out what you clicked on, but it will ripple all the way up through whatever that element is nested within.

+The browser will first do something called a 'capture', which means that when you click on an element, it will ripple from the top down.
+It captures all of those events, and then does something called 'bubble' where it goes from the bottom up.
+It fires off the click events from the bottom up.

+The third option in addEventListener, {capture: true} is false by default.
+When true, it will fire from the top down.

+Adding e.stopPropogation() to the function will stop the event from bubbling up.

+The option {once: true} means that it can only be clicked once.
+Helpful for store checkouts, where you only want someone to click something once.